ptruman/diab/README.md

 You will then need to restart Traefik, via `docker restart traefik`<br/>
 *diab* is already configured to handle X-Forwarded-For headers, but it will ***only*** function if the above is enabled in Traefik.
+NB : You can do similar reverse proxying with nginx or HAProxy - but those are documented elsewhere

 ## WireGuard client config